 So although you’re only two degrees of separation away from the person you want to reach, you lack the context and relevance to bridge that gap.

 Sure, you could reach out and ask Michael for an introduction anyway.
 But that request is going to come across as awkward at best and inconsiderate at worst; either way, it’s highly unlikely to succeed.

-So here’s the two problems:
+So here’s the two problems, remember this: